Dear Mr. Electrician: Where can I find a free National Electrical Code version online?

 The responsibility for the installation being done to code is with the contractors working on the job or the homeowner doing their work themself.

-Rather than have you spend hours going through the index and table of contents in the National Electrical Code; I have listed some common electrical installations and the specific code references for each.
+Rather than have you spend hours going through the index and table of contents in the free National Electrical Code online version, I have listed some common electrical installations and the specific code references for each.

 This is not a substitute for getting your very own code book and reading the applicable chapters for your projects.
-The free National Electrical Code will not teach you how to install electrical wiring, but it can tell you what materials to use under various conditions.
+The free National Electrical Code will not teach you how to install electrical wiring because it is not a substitute for many years of wiring experience.

 Many professional electricians also utilize other books such as Ugly’s for their electrical code references, mathematical formulas, conduit bending guide, conduit fill, conversion tables, and transformer and control circuit wiring diagrams.

 The free National Electrical Code (NFPA 70) articles listed below may not be the only electrical and building code articles relevant to your project.
-Many more chapters and articles in the National Electrical Code are available online for free.
 It is good to confer with your local building department and get a copy of the code books pertinent to the work that you are planning.

 Agricultural Buildings – Article 547